 Hawk of the Wilderness, the last 1938 Republic serial and the second of the year’s lower-budgeted twelve-chapter efforts, didn’t make its cost-cutting obvious, as Fighting Devil Dogs had at times; set on a hidden island in the Arctic Circle, its story required few indoor sets–and the use of the beautiful, impressively spacious, and wild-looking Mammoth Lakes region as the “island” gave the serial more than enough production value.
 Based on a book that was essentially a reworking of the Tarzan saga (former Olympic athlete Herman Brix was well-cast as the Tarzan-like hero “Kioga”), this excellent chapterplay featured, in addition to its attractive visuals and many inventive action scenes, an unusually individualized cast of characters and some truly moving dramatic moments (many undoubtedly due to Norman S. Hall, who received his first Republic serial co-writer credit on Hawk).
 Hawk also marked the last gasp of unneeded comic relief at Republic; alleged comedy contributions by two minor characters was kept to a merciful minimum.

-The Lone Ranger Rides Again, Republic’s first serial of 1939, was the only Republic Golden Age chapterplay that could be honestly called a disappointment.
+The Lone Ranger Rides Again, Republic’s first serial release of 1939, was the only Republic Golden Age chapterplay that could be honestly called a disappointment.
 It was very well-made, with excellent locations, a good cast, and top-notch action and cliffhanger scenes, and could have easily been considered a winner at another studio or in another era of Republic serial-making.
 However, it lacked the intensity and urgency of its Golden Age contemporaries; its comparatively low-stakes plot (a range conflict between a likable but stubborn cattle baron and a group of largely indistinguishable settlers) was not terribly compelling, its chief villain (the cattle baron’s weaselly nephew) was weak, and its hero–unlike almost every other Golden Age protagonists–had no emotional stake whatsoever in his fight with the bad guys.
 As Witney later remarked, he and the rest of his team were “lazy” on this outing, not taking many pains with the plot because they were counting on the strength of the Lone Ranger brand and the success of the previous Ranger serial to make this sequel an automatic hit.
 This was the first and last time that the Witney-English crew would be guilty of such laziness.